 If you travel to Saigon (Ho Chi Minh City), besides some historical attractions such as Independence Palace, Notre Dame Cathedral, Saigon Central Post Office, and War Remnants Museum that we highly suggest you should come and visit, there are other exciting local places which we ensure you would want to see.
-Some of these are old temples and pagodas in Saigon that were built many years ago, including the Jade Emperor Pagoda where you would explore about the practice of Buddhism in Vietnam and how the locals pay offering to their deities.
+Some of these are old temples and pagodas in Saigon that were built many years ago, including the Jade Emperor Pagoda where you would explore the practice of Buddhism in Vietnam and how the locals pay offerings to their deities.

 Address: 73 Mai Thi Luu Street, District 1, Ho Chi Minh City

-How to get there: Because the Jade Emperor Pagoda is in the area that bordering with Binh Thanh District, quite far from the city center, we suggest that you take a ride on a motorbike or taxi.
+How to get there: Because the Jade Emperor Pagoda is in the area bordering Binh Thanh District, quite far from the city center, we suggest that you take a ride on a motorbike or taxi.
 If you start from the Independence Palace, it would cost about 10 minutes and about VND 50,000 for taxis fare.

 Opening Hours: From Monday to Sunday, 5 AM - 6 PM.

 Jade Emperor Pagoda often opens until 7 PM on special occasions in the lunar calendar so that it would be convenient for the believers to come and pay offerings.

 The Jade Emperor is believed to be the most powerful god; he controls the sky, the ground, and the ocean, creating humanity and all of the things on Earth.
 Besides the Jade Emperor, there are other gods, goddesses, and fairies who support him in protecting and developing everything on Earth.
 According to Vietnamese belief, they are all living in a palace in the sky; the believers always worship Jade Emperor as the ultimate god "Ngoc Hoang" or “Ong Troi” (God in the Sky) and hope to be saved or given the best wishes to their life by him.